abouabba/Born2beRoot/README.md

 🔥 enforce_for_root : Applies these password rules even for the root user, ensuring consistent enforcement of password policies.

 # 🧾Script 🚨

+script:  is a sequence of commands stored in a file that when executed will do the function of each command.